 About Music Education

-The Music Department at Buffalo State College offers one of the most rigorous music programs in the United States.
+The Music Department at Buffalo State offers one of the most rigorous music programs in the United States.
 Our music education majors are immersed in hands-on teaching experiences that help them hone their teaching and performance skills before graduating.

 In addition to having an obvious love for music and passion for teaching an instrument, leading a chorus, and teaching young children music theory, we believe music teachers must have a willingness to work with children at all talent levels and temperaments, and an abundance of patience, a high energy level, and a health sense of humor.

 The graduate program in music education at Buffalo State is designed for the music teacher who already possesses an initial teaching certificate and a bachelor's degree in music education from an accredited institution.
 Ours is the only completely online master of music program with the State University of New York system.

 Nationwide, the job outlook for music teachers is good.
 According to the U.S. Bureau of Labor Statistics, there is an estimated 8 percent growth in jobs for music teachers in elementary through high school, and a 12 percent increase in jobs for postsecondary art, music, and drama instructors.

 Music education graduates receive a New York State Initial Certificate for teaching general, vocal, and instrumental music in New York State schools in pre-kindergarten through grade 12.
 In addition, our curriculum qualifies students for a wide variety of music teaching jobs beyond public and private schools.

 Master of music education graduates are prepared to continued building their careers in general, vocal, and instrumental music in New York State schools in pre-kindergarten through grade 12.
 Our recent graduates have landed teaching positions in Western New York, New York City, Arizona, California, and beyond.